 The first result of our development partnership with Materion is the 4-inch compression driver found at the heart of our h-12 and h-15 active two-way systems.
 This revolutionary HF driver features a Truextent® beryllium diaphragm. h-Class systems pair this powerful device with equally advanced LF transducers as well as active electronics that include driver-dedicated amplification and system-optimized DSP.

-Following the h-Class, VUE engineers developed a smaller, 1-inch exit compression driver for use in our al-4 Subcompact Line Array System.
-Also featuring a Truextent beryllium diaphragm, the HF transducer is ideal for the ultra-compact al-4 element, where it’s mounted to a precision waveguide delivering 90-degrees of horizontal coverage.
-A pair of Kevlar cone neodymium woofers flank the HF device, while an companion amplifier/processor completes the al-4 system.
+Following the h-Class, VUE engineers developed a smaller, 1-inch exit compression (1.3-ich voice coil) compression driver for use in our al-4 Subcompact Line Array System and al-8 dual 8-inch based Line Array System.
+Also featuring a Truextent beryllium diaphragm, the HF transducer is ideal for the ultra-compact al-4 acoustic element, where it’s mounted to a precision waveguide delivering 90-degrees of horizontal coverage (the al-8 combines a pair of the 1.3-inch drivers on a wave-guide).
+The compression divers are mated with Kevlar cone neodymium transducers that flank the HF device.
+All the al-Class systems are matched with a companion rack mont VUEDrive System Engine networked dsp-processor / amplifiers to complete the systems.

 Beryllium’s near perfect pistonic motion results from its extremely high stiffness-to-mass ratio, dramatically reducing mechanical deformation (breakup) and shifting resonant frequencies outside the audible range.